PiezPiedPy/UrJTAG-VSharp/README.md

 UrJTAG-VSharp
 =============

-UrJTAG-VSharp is a Windows GUI and C# library based on the UrJTAG project http://urjtag.org/
+UrJTAG-VSharp is a Windows GUI and .NET library based on the UrJTAG project http://urjtag.org/

 ----